Bánffy

-The Banffy family is an ancient Hungarian noble family, whose members occupied prominent positions in the Kingdom of Hungary and later within the Austro-Hungarian Empire.
+The Bánffy family is an ancient Hungarian noble family, whose members occupied prominent positions in the Kingdom of Hungary and later within the Austro-Hungarian Empire.
 Across different branches, the family was elevated to baronial rank in 1729 and to comital rank in 1855.

 History

 The origins of the Bánffy family trace back to the gens Tomaj, one of the ancient Hungarian clans.
 The first known to be important member of the family was Dénes Tomaj.
 His son, Dénes Losonczi, active in the 13th century, became the founder of the Losonczi branch.
 A subsequent descendant, László de Losoncz (1368–1427), established a separate lineage, which from the 14th century onward bore the name Bánffy de Losoncz.

 Throughout the medieval and early modern periods, the Bánffy family was closely connected to the political elite of Hungary.
 They intermarried with other influential noble families and held high offices within the royal court, regional administration, and military.

 The family was granted the title of Baron in 1729 by Charles VI, Holy Roman Emperor.
 On 20 May 1855, the senior branch was elevated to the rank of Count in the Austrian Empire by Emperor Franz Joseph I. The comital title was hereditary and passed through the legitimate male line.

 Members of the family played notable roles in Hungarian and Austro-Hungarian history, particularly in Transylvania, where the Bánffys held significant estates and served in high-ranking administrative positions, including that of Governor of Transylvania.